fractal-platform/fractal-cdt/docs/source/contract/helloworld.rst

     public:
     };

-An empty contract doesn't do much good.
+An empty contract wouldn't do any good.
 Add a public access specifier and a using-declaration.

 .. code-block:: C